[Full Info] DVD Region Codes, DVD Hacks, Unlock DVD Regions

 Typically, movies are distributed in different areas at different times.
 Normally, a movie will be released in the U.S. first, and months later in Australia and other countries.
 In other words, the DVD version may be released in the U.S. while the same movie is still being shown in theaters.
 Considering the price differences across different markets, if there are no DVD region codes, people may buy a cheaper version from another region, which will hurt the profit of the film producer.
 The DVD regions can guarantee the greatest possible return on the movie investment.

-• Region 3 - South East Asia and East Asia (including Hong Kong).
+Region 3 South East Asia, East Asia (including Hong Kong) Asian retail market Often bundled with local subtitles

-• Region 5 - Eastern Europe, Russia, India, Africa, North Korea, and Mongolia.
+Region 5 Eastern Europe, Russia, India, Africa, North Korea, Mongolia Emerging markets distribution Older discs may have stronger encryption

 • A/1 - North, Central, and South America, East and Southeast Asia